savanp08/Tora/README.md

 ## Deployment

-Converse can run locally or in production with separate frontend, API, state, and storage layers.
+Tora can run locally or in production with separate frontend, API, state, and storage layers.

 Recommended production setup: